Music of Star Wars: Musical themes in the scores

 John Williams wrote a series of themes and motifs for certain characters and ideas in each of the Star Wars films.
 The multiple installments allowed Williams to compose some sixty or seventy themes and reprise some of them extensively, continually developing them over a long period of screen time.

 Williams introduces a considerable, but manageable number of themes in each episode (seven themes on average), attempting to compose main themes that are distinct, long-lined and memorable.
 Connections between the themes are formed for narrative purposes or, more generally, in the favour of cohesion.
 As a result, some of the themes play very often: the Force Theme plays over one hundred times in the series.

 Each score can be said to have a "main theme", which is developed and repeated frequently throughout the film, and represents the high and low points of the film itself as much as they do narrative elements within the film: for instance, the frequent use of The Imperial March in Empire Strikes Back.
 Besides the main theme and a handful of other principal themes, Williams forged several smaller motifs for each episode, which are generally not as memorable and at times interchangeable.
 As a result of his compositional process, a large number of incidental musical material and themes that are specific to certain setpieces also occur throughout the piece.
-Williams had designated the music of the main titles to be the main theme of the series as a whole, but there isn't necessarily a main theme for each trilogy.
+Williams had designated the music of the main titles to be the main theme of the series as a whole, but there is not necessarily a main theme for each trilogy.
 Instead, each trilogy (and to a lesser extent, each film) has its own style or soundscape.